bigskysoftware/htmx/www/content/essays/codin-dirty.md

 ## Conclusion

-So there are three techniques I use when I'm codin' dirty:
+We looked at three techniques I use when I'm codin' dirty:

 * I think (some) big functions are good, actually
 * I prefer integration tests to unit tests